 A mountain of coal ash lurks in the dirt cellar.
 It is speculated that the first owners never took out any of the ashes after they burned coal in the furnace.
 They merely spread the burnt ash down the way and poured water over it.
 At some date in the future, someone may find some very interesting artifacts buried in the mountain that has grown over the many years before electric heat was installed.
 J. E. Ritchey, a prominent Conrad real estate agent in the early 1900’s, stashed cardboard boxes full of business records in one corner of the basement along with dozens of antique, glass Coca-Cola syrup bottles that were thrown into that trash pile decades ago.

 When closed in 1996, the theater had deteriorated to the point where serious water damage from the leaking roof threatened to render the structure useless.

 At this point, the Pondera Arts Council determined the structure offered the solution to a major impediment to audience enjoyment of live performances: lack of visibility.
-The Orpheum is the only structure in the area with an "auditorium" (ie slopping) floor and phenomenal acoustics.
-Through local donations and a $5,000 grant through Montana Community Foundation, PAC purchased the building, paid off the mortgage and replaced the roof-- all within the first 12 months.
+The Orpheum was the only structure in the area with an “auditorium” (i.e. sloping) floor and phenomenal acoustics.
+Through local donations and a $5,000 grant through Montana Community Foundation, PAC purchased the building and replaced the roof, all within the first 12 months.

 Little by little, the Pondera Arts Council was able to bring life back into the Orpheum Theater and regain the elegance it originally held in order to maintain their goals to bring live musical entertainment and related cultural events to the town of Conrad, Pondera County, and the surrounding rural areas.